altoo-ag/akka-kryo-serialization/README.md

 It can also be used for a general purpose and very efficient Kryo-based serialization of such Scala types like Option, Tuple, Enumeration and most of Scala's collection types.

-For upgrading to upcomming 1.0.0 version see [migration-guide](migration-guide.md).
+For upgrading to upcoming 1.0.0 version see [migration-guide](migration-guide.md).

 Features